Differentiation Between Faults and Cyberattacks through Combined Analysis of Cyberspace Logs and Physical Measurements: Case Study

-{\underline{\textit{Concluding Remarks.}}} The conducted test cases bear clear testimony to the effectiveness of our proposed approach.
+\\ \\ {{\textbf{Case 5: A False Classification Scenario.}}} To explore a possible false classification produced by our approach, we consider a scenario where the ground truth is a system fault.
+However, to mislead the pattern-based analysis, an attacker slightly modifies the packet field corresponding to ``magnitude", resulting in a false positive pattern being matched during the analysis while a true pattern remains undetected.
+Specifically, suppose that the ``angle" and ``magnitude" of the PMU measurements are $30.7597$ and $1972301.79$, respectively (the sensing events).
+In contrast, $30.7597$ and $1896739.424$ are found in the corresponding network packet and application log.
+Since $v^d_x \ne v^n_x$ and $v^n_x = v^a_x$, only $GPTN_1$ is matched from the global region.
+Although the ``magnitude" observed in the PMU measurements ($1972301.79$) deviates from the benign histogram logs, the global pattern $GPTN_5$ is not matched because the field, network, and application logs are no longer consistent.
+Consequently, $GPTN_1$ is matched while $GPTN_5$ remains undetected, indicating the possibility of suspicious activity on the communication side.
+Since no deviation is observed in the local region (program), the analyst concludes that the root cause is FDI.
+In the ideal case, the matched pattern would be $GPTN_5$, leading to a system fault diagnosis.
+However, because the attack prevents the system-fault-related global pattern from being matched and instead triggers the FDI-related pattern, the subsequent analyst reasoning -- performed after the pattern-matching stage -- results in an incorrect classification. \\ \\ {\underline{Concluding Remarks.}} The conducted test cases bear clear testimony to the effectiveness of our proposed approach.
 Although all test cases reflect the significance of the co-existence of global and local patterns, each conveys a distinctive implication.
 More specifically, the first two cases emphasize the necessity of global patterns, especially how they effectively capture the distinct characteristics of individual causes.
 On the other hand, the importance of local patterns is demonstrated in the last two test cases.
 Notably, the fourth case demonstrates the necessity of this type of pattern to make the appropriate decision even when the matched global pattern indicates something else.
-In this way, the proposed approach of differentiating undetected faults and cyberattacks becomes more rigorous and credible.
+In this way, the resulting differentiation framework becomes more rigorous and credible.
+However, it may be susceptible to false classification when an attacker intentionally manipulates the pattern-matching process, as demonstrated in the final case study. \\ \\ {\underline{Comments on Benchmark Evaluation.}} Since existing works do not integrate physical side measurements and cyberspace information, no appropriate baseline is available to compare.
+Nevertheless, it should be noticed that the pattern matching mechanism can be scaled to a large-scale evaluation benchmark where a large number of recorded sequences of events are available.
+Using such a benchmark, performance metrics such as accuracy and F1 scores can be quantitatively measured.
+In our future work, we would collaborate with a DER industry partner and develop such a benchmark.